Have you had your emails go into the recipient’s junk mail/SPAM folder?

 The two parts of an DKIM encryption key are:

 - the DKIM record that needs to be added where you manage your DNS

 - the DKIM header that will be included with all the emails sent from the domain.

 How can you enable DKIM for your domain?

-If your email is hosted with us, just reach out by opening a support ticket from your client area and you can request us to enable this for you.
-If we do not host your DNS we will provide the records that need to be added, you will just need to forward this information to whoever is managing your DNS.
+If your email is hosted with us, simply open a support ticket from your client area so we can enable this for you.
+If we do not host your DNS, we will provide the records that need to be added for you to forward to whoever is managing your DNS.

-In the case of your email not being hosted by us, you will need to get in touch with the people that do so that they can help you out.
-Open a ticket to us if your are not sure who your email provider is and we can let you know.
+If your email is not hosted with us, you will need to get in touch with your email hosting provider so they can help you out.
+Open a ticket to us if your are not sure who your email provider is so we can find out for you.